Caleb Castille

 Caleb Castille (born 1991) is an American actor.

+Early life and education

+Castille was born in Columbus, Georgia, and graduated from Briarwood Christian School in Birmingham, Alabama.

+Career

-He made his film debut by portraying Tony Nathan in the 2015 film Woodlawn.
+Castille made his film debut by portraying Tony Nathan in the 2015 film Woodlawn.
 He also played Jordan in the 2019 film The World We Make.
-On television, he played Devin Roundtree in NCIS: Los Angeles.
+On television, he played Devin Rountree in NCIS: Los Angeles.
 He also appeared in the Hulu series Wu-Tang: An American Saga and the CBS All Access series Tell Me a Story.
 He appeared in one episode of the ABC series The Rookie.

 Personal life

-Castille is from Birmingham, Alabama.
-He was born in Columbus, Georgia.
 He is the brother of Tim Castille and Simeon Castille.
 His father is Jeremiah Castille.

-He graduated from Briarwood Christian School.